 Baitcasters come in round or low-profile designs.

-Low profile allows the angler to palm the reel during casting and retrieving which is ideal for sports fishing when targeting bass, barra and big bream.
+Low profile allows the angler to palm the reel during casting and retrieving which is ideal for sports fishing when targeting bass, barramundi and big bream.

 A round profile reel generally holds much more line which is ideal for target species that take long runs.
 These can be good reels for trolling.